logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 available on the Data Entry tab, by following these steps:

 1. Once :ref:`view-collection-occasion`.
-2. Scroll down to the Measures
+2. Scroll down to the IAR-DST Measures
 3. Click the Blue Measure Key.
-4. Click Edit Measure
+4. Click Edit IAR-DST.
 5. Click the red **Delete** button.
 6. You will be displayed a 'Confirm Deletion' screen.